 Nov.
 23 — Autumn day

 Please note, free days apply only to day use (not overnight stays or rented facilities).
-A Discover Pass is still required to access lands managed by the Washington state departments of Natural Resources and Fish & Wildlife on these days.
+A Discover Pass is still required to access lands managed by the Washington state departments of Natural Resources and Fish & Wildlife on these days (unless noted).
 Sno-Park permits are still required on free days at designated Sno-Parks during the winter season.